 I couldn’t believe my luck!
 Not only did I get a perfectly organized tour, but I was also going to see some of the rarest apes in the world, but also I had Tarzan as my guide!
 How cool is that?!

 And then another tree started shaking, and another, and another!
 3 – 4 orangutans?
-No, there were more than ten coming, and some of them were mothers with babies.
-I was truly mesmerized.
+No, there were more than ten coming, some of them – mothers with babies.

-I know all of us have seen orangutan pictures, but seeing them in person, seeing the elegant way they move even though they look like overweight, bald grandpop, is an entirely different story.
+I know all of us have seen orangutan on pictures, but…seeing them in person, seeing the elegant way they move (even though they look like overweight, bald grandpops), is an entirely different story.
 Now I knew why they are called men of the forest.

 An hour was gone just like that, and it was time to get back to the boat.